the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

     </label>
 ~~~~~~~

 This is a typical case for a breaking snapshot test.
 When a component's HTML structure is changed unintentionally, the snapshot test informs us in the command line.
-To fix it, we'd go into the *src/App.js* file and edit the SearchForm component .
+To fix it, we'd go into the *src/App.js* file and edit the SearchForm component.
 For intentional changes, press "u" on the command line for interactive tests and a new snapshot will be created.
 Try it and see how the snapshot file in your *src/_snapshots_* folder changes.

 Jest stores snapshots in a folder so it can validate the difference against future snapshot tests.
 Users can share these snapshots across teams using version control platforms like git.
 This is how we make sure the DOM stays the same.